logiclogue/jordanlord.co.uk/src/blog/3-constraints.md

 First research, plan, prototype, then write the one pager again.
 Iterate.
 If it requires more than one page, it's too complex, don't build it.

-This constraint limits complexity and ambiguity.
+*This constraint limits complexity and ambiguity.*

 ## The core tech must be separable from the product

-Develop a core piece of tech that accelerates development of your product but is not the product.
-The core tech is a method, skill, or tool that can be applied to future products.
-You can think of it as reusable IP.
-It's your long term commitment.
-Therefore, it must be aligned with your thesis or vision about the future.
+Develop a core piece of technology that supports your project and is not the product itself.
+The core tech is a method, skill, tool, or even product that supports what you're doing today but must survive without it.
+It's a type of reusable IP.
 Why?
-Separating the core tech forces you to think beyond the product that you're building today.
-Products pivot in direction all the time.
-Interest in products from the developers come and go.
-Some products are naturally not intellectually stimulating, and that's okay, but core tech keeps it interesting.
+Separating the core tech forces you to think beyond the product that you're building.
+Products pivot in direction all the time, while your core tech is constant and compounding.
+Compounding efforts have non-linear gains over longer time horizons.
+Linus Torvalds developed git to improve the Linux kernel development workflow.
+HashiCorp has HCL (HashiCorp Configuration Language).
+Google has Kubernetes.
+Your core tech is your long term commitment.
-All considered developing core tech fundamentally de-risks ourselves, keeping our work relevant for a lifetime.
-Git is a tool that was developed to better help Linux kernel development.
-Since its release, git is the world's most popular version control system.
-But the product must be the main focus?
-Yes, however, you're constantly learning and improving your methods and skills as an entrepreneur.
-Core tech de-risks those things.
-Developing core tech and productising it, de-risks your endeavours today.

-- TODO improve from feedback
+Therefore, it must be independent of your project's direction.
+However, it must be aligned with you or your company's long term vision.
+If your idea doesn't enable core tech, then it isn't high enough leverage.

-This constraint limits you to ideas that have real leverage and originality.
+*This constraint limits you to ideas that have real leverage and originality.*

+## One defining constraint must shape the product

+Define your own constraint that is front and centre to your product.
+That means the user sees and interacts with it all the time.
+It is obvious and it is what gives your product identity.
+A good constraint gives your product a *feel*, it permeates through all parts of the user experience.
+Minecraft is built entirely from blocks.
+IKEA is flat-pack, self-assembly furniture.
+The constraint that you choose limits scope by reducing your decision space, enabling you to concentrate on the problems that really make the difference.
+If you don't choose a constraint, or choose a bad constraint, you will build a bloated product that will try to do everything.
+The design of your product will "fall out" of a well-designed constraint.
+Like in your product, your constraint must be front and centre in your one pager.

+*This constraint limits feature creep and forces identity.*

 ## Closing Rule

-When it comes to building, if it fails 2/3 of these constraints, then don't build it.
+When it comes to deciding what to build, if it fails any of these constraints, then don't build it.

 ---

+1. what it is
+2. what it forces, why it matters
+3. example or analogy
+4. nuance or objection
+5. one liner closing

 ## Build in public